1,4-Butanediol

 Acetic Acid

-Acetic Acid, with the chemical formula CH₃COOH, is one of the simplest and most widely used carboxylic acids.
-Also known as vinegar essence, it is the main component of edible vinegar and gives it its characteristic sour taste.
-At room temperature, acetic acid exists as a colorless liquid with a sharp and pungent odor.
-Due to its physical and chemical properties, it finds applications in many industries.
+Acetic Acid (CH₃COOH) is one of the simplest and most widely used carboxylic acids.
+Also known as vinegar essence or ethanoic acid, it is the main component of edible vinegar, responsible for its sour taste.
+At room temperature, acetic acid appears as a colorless liquid with a sharp, pungent odor.
+Due to its unique physical and chemical properties, acetic acid has broad applications across many industries.

 -